Symptoms of grief

 - feeling very foggy

-Depending on the relationship between a person’s experience of grief and loss, the person may also experience feelings and thoughts of loneliness and alienation from others and may feel themselves withdrawing and decreasing social contact during this time.
-The person, may feel like other people do not understand or that there is a perceived pressure to move on from the experience of grief and loss and get back to how things were prior to the experience of loss and grief, which may leave the person angry, confused, resentful and withdrawn.
+You may also experience loneliness and alienation from others and may feel yourself withdrawing and decreasing social contact during this time.
+It might seem like other people don’t understand or that there is a perceived pressure to move on or get back to how things were prior to the experience of loss and grief.
+This may leave you feeling angry, confused, resentful and withdrawn.

-A person may experience feelings of guilt or regret or a yearning for a time passed or a time not experienced as a result of the grief or loss.
-These conflicting and/or unexpected emotions and thoughts, may feel very confusing and it is helpful to know that everyone grieves differently and there is no right or wrong way to grieve.
+You might also experience feelings of guilt or regret or a yearning for a time passed when the grief didn’t exist.
+These conflicting and/or unexpected emotions and thoughts can be very confusing so it is helpful to know that everyone grieves differently and there is no right or wrong way to grieve.

 How to support someone who is grieving

 It is important to know that everyone grieves differently and expresses it in different ways and in different time frames.
-For example, one person may present as doing fine for the first couple of months following the experience of grief and loss and then unexpectedly become withdrawn and distressed amongst other many responses and this can feel confusing as you thought that they were completely over the loss.
-Another person may respond with intense grief over may months to begin with and then appear fine until there is an anniversary or a meaningful time which reminds them of their grief or loss and it may appear quite raw again.
+For example, one person may present as doing fine for the first couple of months following the experience of grief and loss and then unexpectedly become withdrawn and distressed.
+This can be a confusing reaction if you thought they were over the loss.
+Another person may initially respond with intense grief for several months and then appear fine until there is an anniversary or a meaningful time that reminds them of their grief or loss and makes it all quite raw again.